sarvex/OpnForm/README.md

 It takes 1 minute to try out the builder for free.
 You'll have high availability, backups, security, and maintenance all managed for you.

+## Running the project locally

+The project can be run locally via docker:
+- Clone the project
+- `cd` in the project
+- Start the docker container: `docker compose up -d`
+- Get into the container's shell with `docker compose exec -it opnform-laravel.test-1 bash`
+- Run the following commands.
+  - Run `npm install && npm run production`
+  - Run `php artisan key:generate`
+  - Run `php artisan jwt:secret`
+  - Run `php artisan migrate`

+You should now be able to access the application at [http://0.0.0.0:3000/](http://0.0.0.0:3000/).
+You can also access the file storage app Minio at [http://localhost:8900/](http://localhost:8900/) (default user: `sail`, default password: `secret`) and Mailhog, our email interceptor tool at [http://localhost:8025](http://localhost:8025)

 ## Self-hosting

 This section hasn't been written yet, we need to work on this.